marijnh/Eloquent-JavaScript/09_regexp.md

 that this simplistic approach was later set in stone as ((standard)) behavior, JavaScript's regular expressions are rather dumb about characters that do not appear in the English language.
-For example, as far as JavaScript's regular expressions are concerned, a “((word character))” is only one of the 26 characters in the Latin alphabet (uppercase or lowercase) and, for some reason, the underscore character.
+For example, as far as JavaScript's regular expressions are concerned, a "((word character))" is only one of the 26 characters in the Latin alphabet (uppercase or lowercase) and, for some reason, the underscore character.
 Things like _é_ or _β_, which most definitely are word characters, will not match `\w` (and _will_ match uppercase `\W`, the